Skip to main content

 Will my admin be able to see statistics for AI paraphrased content?

-No, our statistics dashboard available in the Admin console only provides an aggregated view of the AI score and does not differentiate between likely AI-generated content, and likely AI-generated content that may have been AI-paraphrased at this time.
+No, our statistics dashboard available in the Admin console only provides an aggregated view of the AI score and does not differentiate between likely AI-generated content, and likely AI-generated content that may have been AI-paraphrased or AI-bypassed at this time.
 We are continually enhancing our data insights and will look to add further granularity to the dashboard in the future.

 Detection of results & interpretation